 (e) In addition, and subject to clause 4(g) below, where the holiday is subject to major changes by us or is cancelled you will be entitled to the following compensation which you agree is a reasonable assessment of the inconvenience, loss, and any expenses that the major change or cancellation will likely cause you.

 |More than 70 days pre-departure||£Nil|

-(f) Even where there is a cancellation or major change by us you are not entitled to compensation where this is the result of unusual or unforeseeable circumstances beyond our control the consequences of which could not have been avoided even if all due care had been exercised or where the holiday has been cancelled because the number of persons agreeing to take it is fewer than any advertised minimum number required to take the holiday.
+(g) Even where there is a cancellation or major change by us you are not entitled to compensation where this is the result of unusual or unforeseeable circumstances beyond our control, (refer to section 13 below), the consequences of which could not have been avoided even if all due care had been exercised or where the holiday has been cancelled because the number of persons agreeing to take it is fewer than any advertised minimum number required to take the holiday.

 5. CHANGES OR CANCELLATION BY YOU

 You, or a member of your party, may cancel your booking at any time by giving us written notice.
 Any such notice of cancellation must be given by the lead name on the booking.

 (a) Subject to the special rules for extras in clause (g) below, if you cancel your holiday the following sums remain due to us.
 This is because we will have made arrangements for you and incurred expenses as a result.
 Whilst we may be able to re-sell your holiday you recognise that we would have been able to sell any subsequent purchaser a holiday irrespective of your cancellation in addition to your holiday.